SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

 ### Search Guided Answers Content
 1. Open Guided Answers Extension
-2. Clear filters if filters have been applied e.g. SBAS default component filters.
-3. Enter 'SAP Fiori Tools' in search fields (See expected result 1)
+2. Enter 'SAP Fiori Tools' in search fields (See expected result 1)
+3. Click on SAP logo  ( See expected result 2)

 **Expected Results 1**
 The view port displays

     a.
 A list containing guides that are related to the 'SAP Fiori Tools' search criteria.
 'SAP Fiori tools' , 'SAP Fiori tools - Application Preview' and 'Configuring the UI of a Fiori Element Application' should appear in the list
     b.
 The name of the Guided Answer should appear in the list
-    b.
+    c.
 The description of the Guided Answer  should appear in the list
-    c.
+    d.
 The Product the Guided Answer is associated to
-    d.
+    e.
 The Component the Guided Answer is associated to

+**Expected Results 2**
+ Guided Answers Home page is displayed containing

+    a.
+SAP Logo and Guided Answers
+    b.
+Empty search input field
+    c.
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

 ### Filtering Guided Answers Content on Product
 1. Open Guided Answers Extension
-2. Clear filters if filters have been applied e.g. SBAS default component filters.
-3. Enter 'Fiori Tools' in search input field
+2. Enter 'Fiori Tools' in search input field
-4. Click on Product Filter ( See expected result 1 )
+3. Click on Product Filter ( See expected result 1 )
-5. Enter 'Fiori Tools' in the pop up search bar (See expected result 2)
+4. Enter 'Fiori Tools' in the pop up search bar (See expected result 2)
-6. Check 'SAP Fiori Tools'
+5. Check 'SAP Fiori Tools'
-7. Click 'Appy Filter'( See expected result 3)
+6. Click 'Appy Filter'( See expected result 3)
-8. Click 'Clear Filter' ( See expected result 4)
+7. Click 'Clear Filter' ( See expected result 4)
+8. Click on SAP logo  ( See expected result 5)

 **Expected result 1**
 A pop up appears containing all products that the returned Guided Answers list are associated to

 **Expected result 2**

-Only SAP Fiori Tools appars in Product list
+Only SAP Fiori Tools appears in Product list

 **Expected result 3**
 Text appears informing the user that the outcomes list has been filtered on product 'SAP Fiori Tools' All outcomes appearing in the list are associated to the product 'SAP Fiori Tools'

 **Expected result 4**
 The outcome list is refreshed displaying all Guided Answers closely mathcing the Guided Answers search input

+**Expected result 5**
+ Guided Answers Home page is displayed containing

+    a.
+SAP Logo and Guided Answers
+    b.
+Empty search input field
+    c.
+SBAS - A quick filters section containing a filter on Component: CA-FE-FAL, CA-FE-FLP-EU, CA-FE-FLP-DT, CA-UI2-INT-BE, CA-UI2-INT-FE, CA-UI2-THD, CA-UX-IDE

 ### Filtering Guided Answers Content on Components

 1. Open Guided Answers Extension
-2. 2.
-Clear filters if filters have been applied e.g. SBAS default component filters.
-3. Enter 'Fiori tools' in search input field
+2. Enter 'Fiori tools' in search input field
-4. Click on Component Filter ( See expected result 1 )
+3. Click on Component Filter ( See expected result 1 )
-5. Enter 'CA-UX-IDE' in the pop up search bar (See expected result 2)
+4. Enter 'CA-UX-IDE' in the pop up search bar (See expected result 2)
-6. Check 'CA-UX-IDE'
+5. Check 'CA-UX-IDE'
-7. Click 'Appy Filter'( See expected result 3)
+6. Click 'Appy Filter'( See expected result 3)
-8. Click 'Clear Filter' ( See expected result 4)
+7. Click 'Clear Filter' ( See expected result 4)
+8. Click on SAP logo  ( See expected result 5)

 **Expected result 1**
 A pop up appears containing all components that the returned Guided Answers list are associated to